SoaAlex/DevOpsProject_PALCOUX_COLLOT_SOARES/README.md

 ### Web application
   For the web application we used the application from the module 4
 ### CI/CD pipeline
-  We used travis pipeline for our project as a continuous integration support.
-The link is below We used heroku as a continuous deployement service for our web application.
+  - We used travis pipeline for our project as a continuous integration support.
+The link is below.
+  - We used heroku as a continuous deployement service for our web application.
 Link is below again.
 ### Virtual environment using IaC approach
   We use vagrant to configure a centOS virtual machine, along with Ansible for providing the installation of Kuberneties and Docker.
 ### Docker image